-The thyroid gland, which is shaped like a butterfly, is located at the front of the neck.
+The thyroid gland is located on both sides of the trachea (windpipe) low in the front of the neck.
 It secretes thyroid hormone, which controls bodily functions such as heart rate, energy level and weight.
-Another hormone produced by the thyroid gland helps the body use calcium.
+Another hormone produced by the thyroid gland is calcitonin, which helps the body control calcium balance.

-A diagnosis of any kind of cancer is concerning, but there’s good news: Because thyroid cancer develops more slowly than other kinds of cancer, it is highly treatable.
-In fact, the chance of surviving 20 years after diagnosis of the most common type, papillary thyroid carcinoma, is 98%.
+A diagnosis of any kind of cancer is concerning, but there’s good news!
+Because most thyroid cancer develops more slowly than other kinds of cancer, it is highly treatable In fact, the chance of surviving 20 years after diagnosis of the most common type, papillary thyroid carcinoma, is 98%.